 We all know what fast fashion is, but what is slow fashion, exactly — and can it help fix the fashion industry’s biggest challenges?

 Let’s not beat around the bush: fast fashion is bad news for everyone.
-While purchases from brands like Shein, Boohoo, and Cider seem like they’re making us happy — they’re quick and cheap, and they give us a dopamine hit when we select add to cart — this way of buying clothes is harmful to us, to the planet, and to the people that make them in the first place.
+While purchases from brands like Shein, Boohoo, Temu, and Cider seem like they’re making us happy — they’re quick and cheap, and they give us a dopamine hit when we select add to cart — this way of buying clothes is harmful to us, to the planet, and to the people that make them in the first place.
 But there is a way we can enjoy clothing without this impact: embracing slow fashion.

 The detrimental impact of fast fashion

+Fast fashion brands thrive on creating addiction — and they do it really well.
+Studies have found that our brains really, really like finding a great deal on a product we love.
+No, really, it’s science.
 Per The Atlantic, research suggests that when we find a piece of clothing we like, the pleasure center of our brain lights up.
 When we consider the price, the part that processes pain weighs in.
 Essentially, we’re thinking: is the item worth the pain of parting with hard-earned cash?
 Fast fashion makes this part really easy — because, for most people, there really isn’t much immediate pain involved when the amount you’re parting with is about $5.

 But there is pain behind these purchases.
-For one, all of those small amounts add up, and buy now, pay later (BNPL) services like Klarna, which often partner with fast fashion companies, are putting people in debt.
+For one, all of those small amounts add up, and buy now, pay later (BNPL) services like Klarna, which often partners with fast fashion companies, are putting people in debt.
 In fact, according to StepChange, a debt charity, one in eight young people in the U.K. have now been chased by debt collectors over BNPL.

 Fast fashion also hurts the planet in many ways.
 It gobbles up resources (just one pair of blue jeans requires around 1,500 gallons of water) and drives up greenhouse gas emissions (fashion as a whole is the second-largest industrial polluter in the world).
 All of this is for garments that, on average, will only be worn a handful of times before they end up in the landfill, where most items don’t biodegrade.